Academic Integrity Procedure

 7. Fabrication or falsification of information

-8. Use of text-spinning tools
+8. Use of paraphrasing tools

 9. Techniques employed to disguise plagiarised work